amboar/amboar.github.io/_posts/2019-08-29-testing-openbmc-kernels-with-qemu.md

 ---
+title: Testing OpenBMC kernels with QEMU
 author: Andrew
 ---

-## Testing OpenBMC kernels with QEMU

 There are two intuitive approaches to testing OpenBMC kernels with QEMU: